Occasionally a place really hits you, bang! Right in the heart and you fall madly in love.

 Knoydart isn’t an island, but the only way to reach this small dwelling is via boat from Mallaig or by walking 14 miles over hills and mountains through the wilderness.
 We opted for the boat.

 The arrow struck before we had even reached the jetty, our friendly Captain welcomed us on board a small boat that could fit no more than 12 people for the half hour journey across the water.
-Half way their and we stopped close to a different shoreline to snap some photos of Basking Sharks… yes sharks.
+Half way there and we stopped close to a different shoreline to snap some photos of Basking Sharks… yes sharks.

 There were about 7 sharks, some with calves, happily swimming along, fins above the water, they came up close to the boat as the six of us on board couldn’t quite believe what we were seeing.
 Our short commuter boat had turned into an adventure cruise.